-- 1. A purchase order is prepared for any requisitioned items, regardless as to whether or not a contract is also involved, with the exception of the Purchasing Card purchases and those purchases defined as direct pay. - 2.
-A completed purchase order shall be sent electronically to the Finance Department, issuing Department and a copy will be kept on file at the Purchasing Department. - 3.
-The Purchasing Division has the responsibility to review the purchase order and shall determine that the expenditure serves a public purpose, that the necessary approvals and procedures for the expenditure have been complied with and that the issuing Department has certified that funds are available for the purchase.
+A. A purchase order is prepared for any requisitioned items, regardless as to whether or not a contract is also involved, with the exception of the Purchasing Card purchases and those purchases defined as direct pay.

+B. A completed purchase order shall be sent electronically to the Finance Department.

+C. The Purchasing Division has the responsibility to review the purchase order and shall determine that the expenditure serves a public purpose, that the necessary approvals and procedures for the expenditure have been complied with and that the issuing Department has certified that funds are available for the purchase.
 The funds are encumbered and obligated at this point in the purchasing process.
-The Finance Department shall forward the certified purchase order to the Purchasing Division. - 4.
-When all materials are received, the Department Director or designee shall sign and return the Receiving
+The Finance Department shall forward the certified purchase order to the Purchasing Division.